 You can use a free national scholarship database search service called Fast Web.
 You can also search the University's One Stop Grant and Scholarship Resources website for other grants and scholarships for which you may be eligible to apply.
 Additionally, we have compiled a list below that provides a sampling of scholarship awards provided by organizations outside the U of M.

-Minneapolis, St. Paul, Anoka-Hennepin and North Suburban public high school students are eligible to be considered for a Wallin Education Partners Scholarship.
-Selection decisions are based on academic achievement and higher education potential as determined by success in rigorous academic coursework, demonstrated financial need, high school counselor and teacher recommendations and community involvement.
-Recipients are selected by the Wallin Education Partners administrative team.
+High school students from 38 Twin Cities-area high schools are eligible to be considered for a Wallin Education Partners Scholarship.
+Selection decisions are based on academic achievement, community and family involvement and higher education potential as determined by success in academic coursework, letters of recommendation and demonstrated financial need.
+Recipients are selected by the Wallin Education Partners application review committee.

 Wallin Education Partners administers named scholarships for a number of individual, foundation and corporate donor partners.
-Individual and foundation scholarships include the Wallin, Holman, Enterprise, Schulze, Cornwell, Eric, Luis Garzón, McCary, Sampson, Ronald, Mulrooney, Alpha Kappa Psi, Pierce, Esther Johnson, and Junior League of Minneapolis scholars; corporate partner scholarships include the Medtronic, 3M, Travelers and Hays Companies scholars.
-Wallin Education Partners assigns a professional advisor to each selected scholar to ensure college success.
+In addition to financial support, Wallin Education Partners assigns a professional advisor to each selected scholar to ensure college success, provides college to career programming, and facilitates donor partner connections.

 For more information, please contact Wallin Education Partners at email@example.com or 952-345-1920.

 The Foundation was established by Al and Cathy Annexstad and their family to provide financial support for higher education to deserving students who have matured through the Big Brothers Big Sisters program in Minnesota.